GovInTheOpen/GitBook-Documents/README.md

 ## Similar Organizations

-[Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGP, but has a much broader in focus and with just a few US cities invloved.
+[Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGP.
+CAN has a much broader focus and just a few US cities are involved.

 ---